tektechnologies/Instructor-Prep/301/week_1/class_01/class_1.md

     - Main has a section (deck)
     - Desktop: 3 side by side divs
     - Mobile: all stacking up

+- LOOK AT Image of WRRC
+### Web Request Response Cycle
+- **Why** (2 min)
+  - The internet is made up of requests and responses (we will dive more into this later)
+- **What** (3 min)
+  - We will use the term WRRC.
+  - This means Web Request-Response Cycle, which is THE method of communication for web pages, between client and server.
+  - What is live-server?
+We can see that live-server is lying in wait, to send a response and serving the files, as requested by clients (browsers)
+- **How** (10 min)
+  - Demonstrate that the browser is making a request, eg: with Bus Mall
+  - Sketch out what's happening on a whiteboard
+  - Demo this with the network panel
+  - Point out the port that is servering the files in the url
+---

 ## Lab Notes